Medill News Service

 Prior to STAT, Matthew was the first full-time staff video journalist at The New York Times and spent 13 years as a senior video producer and reporter there.
 He wrote, produced, filmed and edited breaking news, live video, social videos, feature stories, online series and documentaries.
 His projects included “The Debt Trap,” about the 2008 mortgage crisis; “Breakdown,” an investigation of animal abuse in the horse racing industry; “Portraits Redrawn,” profiles of families affected by the Sept 11 attacks; and “The Last Word,” advanced obit interviews with prominent personalities discussing their legacy that publishes upon their death.

 His international reporting experience includes work from China, Japan, Myanmar, Ukraine, Gabon, Democratic Republic of Congo and the Dominican Republic.
-He is the director and producer of Augmented, a feature documentary that will appear on NOVA on PBS in February 2022.
+He is the director and producer of Augmented, a feature documentary that appeared on NOVA on PBS.

 Contact: 202.661.0103 or matthew.orr@northwestern.edu